zubrik1/kottans_frontend/README.md

 > 2. GitHub & Collaboration:
 - Intresting course to understand how and why you need work with other developers, how  and why to contribute to public project, refresh how to send a pull-requests, work with remote repository, etc.
 - I really understood why and how I should use git.
-- I would like to use these tools in future projects.
+- I'm glad that I learned this information.
+I would like to use these tools in future projects.

 [Reference to the screenshots of the finished lessons.
 Task2](/task2.md)